tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 #### street name
-> Securities registered in the name of an investment dealer or its nominee, instead of the name of the real or beneficial owner, are said to be “in street name.”
+> Securities registered in the name of an investment dealer or its nominee, instead of the name of the real or beneficial owner, are said to be "in street name."
 Certificates so registered are known as street certificates.

 #### strike price
 > The price, as specified in an option contract, at which the underlying security will be purchased in the case of a call or sold in the case of a put.
 See also Exercise Price.